-By 1907, the house had been purchased by Robert Downham, a prominent Alexandria liquor purveyor, who resided with his family in the house for the next thirty-one years.
-In 1937, Downham conveyed the house to John L. Lewis.
+By 1903, the house had been purchased by Robert Downham, a prominent Alexandria liquor purveyor, who resided with his family in the house until Prohibition forced him to downsize.
+In 1937, John L. Lewis moved into the home.
 As president of the United Mine Workers of America and founder of the Congress of Industrial Organizations, Lewis was one of the most powerful and controversial labor leaders in American history.
 He lived in this house during the height of his career.
 Upon Lewis’ death in 1969, the future of the house was threatened until the Virginia Trust for Historic Preservation (VTHP) purchased it and opened it as a house museum in 1974.

 The house and its collections present a timeline of nineteenth and early twentieth century history and family life.
 Furnishings on display include a splendid collection of Lee family heirlooms and period pieces produced by local and regional craftsmen.
 Historical records, including inventories of the house, continue to guide the museum’s restoration and furnishing efforts.

 The Lee-Fendall House Museum exhibits Lee family items such as portraits, jewelry, decorative objects, documents, letters, and books.
 The Lee-Fendall House Museum also exhibits one of the largest public collections of furniture manufactured by the Green Furniture Company.
 The Green family of cabinetmakers operated the largest furniture factory in Alexandria during the nineteenth century.

 When Phillip R. Fendall had the mansion built, the property needed to support all the functions of his large household which probably included as many as twelve enslaved men, women, and children.
 According to the 1796 fire assurance policy, Mr. Fendall filled up the half-acre yard with stables, laundries, a rabbit house, a pigeon house, a two-story wooden slave dwelling, a warehouse, and his office.
 A kitchen garden was also included.